oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

-The annotation processor generates class `HSCalculatorGen` with a static factory method `createNativeToHotSpot(JNIEnv jniEnv, JObject handle)`.
+The annotation processor generates class `HSCalculatorGen` with a static factory method `createNativeToHS(JNIEnv jniEnv, JObject handle)`.
 The method creates an instance of `HSCalculator` that forwards `add` and `sub` methods from a Native Image to an object in a HotSpot VM.

 ### Bridging a class